CEO and Digital transformation

 The culture of leaning and sharing between the staff and departments

 Encourage sharing and setting up platforms for that to take place.
 The innovations from one department can likely be improvise and adapted to another.
 The tools or vendors discovered by one may benefit the other.
-Reward the department that share as well as reward the department that is willing to learn implement the ideas.
+Reward the department that share as well as the department that is humble with the willingness to learn and implement the ideas from another team.